Jhuangsp/SegmentModel/README.md

 Among this assumption, we define an **Action** to be a set of skeleton keypoints move together along a set fixed directions during a period of time.

-And, how we label the Action's starting-ending points in a video is assigning the **Changing Point Frame** at all moving turning points, e.g. the frame that sitting on chair and stand straght in *tandSit video*.
+And, how we label the Action's starting-ending points in a video is assigning the **Changing Point Frame** at all moving turning points, e.g. the frame that sitting on chair and stand straght in *StandSit video*.

 ## Structure
 <p align="center">